 The Careers and Vocation Department is staffed by the Head of Careers, Amanda Toone and the Careers Assistant, Clare Tidmarsh.
-It provides education, information, advice and guidance to students at different stages of their school career through a planned programme from Year 8 to Year 13.
-This is woven into the academic, co-curricular and pastoral programme and equips them with some of the tools to manage their life and learning, enabling them to make informed decisions about subject choices for GCSE and A level, higher education and careers.
+It provides education, information, advice and guidance to students at different stages of their school career through a planned programme from Year 7 to Year 13.
+This is woven into the academic, co-curricular and pastoral programme and equips them with some of the tools to manage their life and learning, enabling them to make informed decisions about subject choices for GCSE, A level, BTEC, higher education, degree apprenticeships and careers.

-There is a well- resourced Careers Room just off Big Study with university prospectuses and information about occupations and courses.
-In addition to this there is a careers section in the Main Library which has a large noticeboard with careers related notices and an area dedicated to careers and gap year information.
-Furthermore, the regular careers updates on the school news section keep parents and students up to date with relevant and current information about activities at school and opportunities nationally and internationally.
-We also subscribe to a number of useful online careers tools such as Unifrog, eClips and Fast Tomato which students have access to.
+There is a well- resourced Careers Room in the Library with university prospectuses and information about courses, careers and degree apprenticeships.
+In addition to this, there is a large noticeboard with careers related notices and an area dedicated to careers and gap year information.
+Furthermore, the regular careers updates on the school portal keep parents and students up to date with relevant and current information about activities at school and opportunities nationally and internationally.
+We also subscribe to Unifrog, an online complete destinations platform for students and their parents.

 Careers Advice and Guidance

 The purpose of advice and guidance is to help students to understand themselves and their needs, confront barriers, resolve challenges, develop new perspectives and make progress towards their goals.
 It also helps them to gather, understand and interpret information and apply it to their own situation.
-At Ampleforth, advice and guidance is delivered by a wide range of practitioners including the Head of Sixth Form, tutors, teachers, parents, and Old Amplefordians.
+At Ampleforth, advice and guidance is delivered by a wide range of practitioners including the Heads of Year 12 and 13, tutors, teachers, parents, and Old Amplefordians.
 Students can also book a careers guidance interview with the Head of Careers who is a qualified careers adviser and offers tailored one- to- one guidance sessions to those who request it.